You are here

 You must send us a CQC-countersigned DBS number.
 You might have another DBS number from a previous job, but it's important to remember that a CQC-countersigned DBS number is different.
 If your DBS number is not countersigned by CQC it will not be valid.
 This means we will have to reject your application.

-As obtaining a CQC-countersigned DBS number can take up to (and sometimes more than) four weeks to get, it’s the first thing you should deal with.
+Getting a CQC-countersigned DBS number can take up to 8 weeks.
+So it’s the first thing you should deal with.

 Find out how long the process takes and the costs involved on our guide on how to apply for a CQC-countersigned DBS check.